Natalie Holmes chats to photographer, film-maker, author and all-round “radical man” Miron Zownir…

 Where were you born and raised, and how have these places shaped your work?

-I was born and raised in Karlsruhe in South West Germany.
+I was born and raised in Karlsruhe in south west Germany.
 And as the early years always shape your personality, they also influence a lot of other things.

 It’s your sensitivity to your surroundings that makes the difference; how you adapt to it; how much you like or dislike it; if you go beyond or below the expectations of others; if you find your own way in life or follow the footsteps already printed and laid out for you like a roadmap.
-You could grow up in Bombay, in a Mid-Western shithole or in Karlsruhe – what matters most is how your mind spirit and body are developing and what you want to get out of life.
+You could grow up in Bombay, in a mid-western shithole or in Karlsruhe—what matters most is how your mind spirit and body are developing and what you want to get out of life.

-In my case I lived for the first six years of my life with my grandparents in a rather claustrophobic, sometimes funny and sometimes horrifying (post world war) setting full of bizarre small town characters: misfits, Nazis, Socialist, cowards, handicaps, idiots etc. And for the next six or seven years I always came back to it at weekends because I was emotionally attached to it.
+In my case I lived for the first six years of my life with my grandparents in a rather claustrophobic, sometimes funny and sometimes horrifying (post world war) setting full of bizarre small town characters: misfits, Nazis, Socialists, cowards, handicaps, idiots etc. And for the next six or seven years I always came back to it at weekends because I was emotionally attached to it.